spudstuff/umbraco-xml-parser/README.md

 * Content analysis _(eg. how many articles do not have a populated meta description property?)_
 * Content reporting  _(eg. how many published articles do we have this month?)_

+As of version [1.0.2](https://www.nuget.org/packages/RecursiveMethod.UmbracoXmlParser/1.0.2) and later, Umbraco XML Parser understands the commonly used [umbracoUrlAlias](https://our.umbraco.org/Documentation/Reference/Routing/routing-properties) and [umbracoUrlName](https://our.umbraco.org/Documentation/Reference/Routing/routing-properties) elements to set the URL of the node in question.
+Note if the umbracoUrlAlias contains multiple aliases (comma separated), then only the first will be used as the URL.

 Getting
 -------